clementravet/BIMAnalyst_g_33/Assignment_4_Teach.md

 ### Note:
 Sometimes, some errors may pop up but they are not important and they do not disturb the result of the tool, you just need to ignore it.

+# Summary
+## Extracting U-values from Model
+The functuality of the program is that it extracts U-values from the model, from external walls, the roof and slabs to be exact.
+After that it compares the U-values to the DGNB lite certification.